(This article was updated on November 1st, 2016)

-If you are seeking an exemption because you are unable to afford coverage, a member of a federally recognized tribe, incarcerated, or a member of a health care sharing ministry, you have the following 2 options:
+If you’re seeking an exemption because you can’t afford coverage, you’re a member of a federally recognized tribe, you’re incarcerated, or you participate in a recognized health care sharing ministry, you have two options:

 - The exemptions can be claimed when you complete your federal tax return.
-The deadline for completing your federal tax return is in April 15th.
+The deadline for completing your federal tax return is April 17 for 2016 taxes.

-- You can apply for an exemption by completing the appropriate form.
-The forms and instructions on how to complete the forms can be obtained by visiting healthcare.gov.
+- You can apply for an exemption by completing the appropriate form ahead of time.
+The forms and instructions on how to complete the forms are available on the federal marketplace site.

 What Documentation Will I Have to Provide When Submitting My Application?

-Documentation can vary depending on your specific situation.
-However, some of the most common items requested include the following:
+Documentation can vary depending on your situation.
+However, some of the most common items requested include the following based on different scenarios:

 What Happens after Submitting My Application for an Exemption?

-After submitting your application to the Health Insurance Marketplace for an exemption, it will be reviewed to determine your eligibility.
+After submitting your application to the marketplace for an exemption, it will be reviewed to determine your eligibility.
 The review process varies depending on the level of exemption and the complexity of your particular situation.
-If additional information is needed, the Health Insurance Marketplace will contact you by either phone or mail.
+If additional information is needed, marketplace officials will contact you by either phone or mail.

-Once a decision has been rendered, the Health Insurance Marketplace will notify you by mail of the results.
-If you are granted an exemption, the Health Insurance Marketplace will assign you an Exemption Certificate Number (ECN), which you will provide to the Internal Revenue Service when completing your end of the year taxes.
+Once a decision has been rendered, you’ll be notified by mail of the results.
+If you are granted an exemption, you’ll be assigned an Exemption Certificate Number (ECN), which you will provide to the IRS when completing your annual taxes.

-If you do not agree with the application decision, you can request an appeal.
-An appeal request must be made within 90 days of the Health Insurance Marketplace rendering its decision.
+If you disagree with the decision about your exemption, then you can request an appeal.
+An appeal request must be made within 90 days of the marketplace’s decision.
 You may also have someone request the appeal on your behalf, such as a family member or an attorney.

-How Long Does An Exemption To Obamacare Last?
+How Long Does an Exemption to the Mandate Last?

 Hardship exemptions that were granted based on unaffordability can be for all remaining months within a benefit year.
 For individuals who were awarded an exemption solely due to their state not expanding its Medicaid coverage, those individuals will be granted exemptions for a full calendar year.

 For individuals that were granted exemptions due to their eligibility for Indian Health Services, those individuals will be granted exemptions on a continuing basis.
-One application may be sufficient without the need of having to complete additional applications in the future, provided that there is no change in tribal membership.
+One application may be sufficient without having to complete additional applications in the future, provided that there is no change in tribal membership.

 Medicaid and Essential Minimum Coverage